1999-2002 Chevy Silverado and GMC Sierra regular cab

 Note: The chassis discussed here, known inside GM as the GMT800, was introduced in 1999.
 The previous generation, the GMT400, hung around for another year of (mostly) fleet sales under the "Classic" name.
 If you're not sure which '99 version you have, see which of these photos looks like your truck.
 The Classic (the green-ish blue one above) has a flatter hood and a much more squared-off front end.

 Factory stereo system

 Old trucks are wonderful things, but old factory stereos are pretty weak – and these stereos weren't that great when they were new.
 If your Silverado or Sierra is still hauling after all these years, it's way past time for an upgrade.
 Smartphone compatibility, satellite radio, and Bluetooth® connectivity are just a few of the modern features that can make your truck a much nicer place to work and play.

 Replacing your factory radio

 The '99-'02 pickups were equipped with GM's ubiquitous AM/FM CD player, which is slightly taller and shallower than most single-DIN aftermarket stereos.

 A vast number of single-DIN (2" tall) and double-DIN (4" tall) stereos will fit right in, with the help of a dash kit that's designed specifically for your truck.
 You'll also need an antenna adapter and a wiring harness adapter that will allow you to connect the new radio without having to cut into the factory wiring.
-All of those items are available at a healthy discount with your order, and you'll also get a free Crutchfield MasterSheet, which contains illustrated, step-by-step instructions on how to install a new stereo and speakers in your truck.
+All of those items are available at a healthy discount with your order, and you'll also get a free Crutchfield MasterSheet, which contains illustrated, step-by-step stereo and speaker removal instructions.

 As tempting as it might be to add a single-DIN stereo with a flip-out screen, we don't recommend it, because the screen will bang into the column-mounted shifter.